The Warren A. Guthrie Competition recognizes the university’s most outstanding public speakers.

-Contestants will deliver a short talk (approximately 3 to 5 minutes in length).
-If you want inspiration for designing your presentation, you might model it after the popular Ted-X, Ignite, or Pecha-Kutcha presentation styles.
+Format: Contestants deliver a short talk, approximately 3 to 5 minutes in length.
+If you want inspiration for designing your presentation, you might model it after the popular TEDx, Ignite, or PechaKucha presentation styles.

 To submit your entry, send the link to your recorded file to bakernord2@case.edu.